Digital History Lab

 What is the DH Lab?

-Members of the DH Lab have access to Mac and Windows computers running a variety of software, including Mathematica, ArcGIS, Final Cut Pro and other packages for analyzing and manipulating texts, images, maps, audio, video, quantitative data and other kinds of sources.
+Members of the DH Lab have access to Mac and Windows computers running a variety of software, including Mathematica/Wolfram Language, ArcGIS, Final Cut Pro and other packages for analyzing and manipulating texts, images, maps, audio, video, quantitative data and other kinds of sources.
 We have book, microfilm, microfiche, flatbed and sheet-feeding scanners for digitization.
 There are also cameras, audio recorders, a podcasting setup, … the list goes on.
 If you can imagine a digital history project, we probably have the equipment and experience to help you get started.

 DH at Western

 Western has been one of Canada’s leading centres for digital history since the early 2000s, receiving millions of dollars of external and internal funding for strategic knowledge mobilization, online databases, handheld and place-based computing, interactive exhibit design, application programming interfaces, augmented reality, desktop fabrication, text mining, machine learning, computer vision and a number of other techniques.
-Projects have focused on environmental, public, military, and economic history and on the histories of science and technology.
+Past projects have focused on environmental, public, military, and economic history and on the histories of science and technology.